 Treating alcohol addiction

-Detoxification from alcohol – During detox, you experience withdrawal symptoms which occur if you are physically dependent on alcohol.
-Always seek medical help when detoxing from alcohol.
-Alcohol detox can be a painful and medically serious condition for alcohol addicts, especially if past drinking has become chronic or excessive.
-Still, many alcoholics feel refreshed and ready to tackle their problem after completing detox.
-Again, due to the possible severity of withdrawal symptoms, detox from alcohol is best completed under medical supervision.
-Doctors can also prescribe you with specialized pills to stop drinking, such as naltrexone, acamprostate, or disulfiram.
+Detoxification from alcohol – It is recommended that you always seek medical help when detoxing from alcohol.
+Alcohol withdrawal can be a painful and medically serious condition for alcohol users, especially if past drinking has become chronic or excessive.
+This is why detox from alcohol is best completed under medical supervision.
+Clinical doctors can prescribe medications to treat symptoms, and pills to stop drinking, such as naltrexone, acamprostate, or disulfiram.

-Alcohol rehabilitation – To treat alcohol addiction, addicts need to develop life coping skills.
-During alcohol rehab, alcoholics learn about the nature of alcoholism and begin to make cognitive behavioral changes in thought process.
-They learn how to say no to alcohol and may go through psychotherapy sessions in group and individual settings.
-The goal of rehab is for an addict to determine the cause of their addiction and to address this in a healthy and informed way.
+Alcohol rehabilitation – To treat alcohol addiction, you don’t only need to get alcohol out of your body, but you also need to develop life coping skills.
+During alcohol rehab, you will learn about the nature of alcoholism and begin to make cognitive behavioral changes in your thought processes.
+Educational sessions, psychotherapy, behavioral therapy, family therapy, and a number of accompanying interventions teach you how to stay sober after you get sober.
+The goal of rehab is to help you determine the causes of your drinking problem and to address them in a healthy and informed way.

-Alcohol addiction support groups – Support groups, like Alcoholics Anonymous, offer outside help.
-These are non-profit groups of people at different stages of a 12 step program.
-There are sponsors, who have been sober for years, to help newer recovering addicts, who are just a phone call away should an addict believe they are relapsing.
+Alcohol addiction support groups – Support groups like 12 Step meeting and SMART Recovery offer outside help.
+These are non-profit groups of people.
+There are sponsors who have been sober for years, that help newer recovering alcoholics, who are just a phone call away should an addict believe they are relapsing.

-Alcohol addiction treatment centers – Alcohol addiction treatment centers usually offer in-house detox clinics, psychotherapy, and educational sessions about addiction.
-Many of these require patients to remain within the center throughout the treatment for alcohol addiction.
-24 hour supervision monitors behavior patterns to make sure a patient is safe.
+Alcohol addiction treatment centers – Alcohol addiction treatment centers usually offer in-house detox clinics, psychotherapy, and educational sessions.
+Many of these require patients to remain within the center throughout the treatment process, and offer 24 hour supervision to make sure a patient is safe.
 Licensed physicians are on site to prescribe medications, if necessary.
-And licensed clinical psychologists work with addicts to start to address reasons for drinking.
+In addition, licensed clinical psychologists work with recovering individuals to address their reasons for drinking.

 Alcohol detox clinics – Detox clinics offer support during the withdrawal stage of alcohol addiction treatment.
-Medical staff and physicians work with patients to withdraw from alcohol safely and without complications.
+Medical staff and physicians work with patients to ensure the withdrawal process goes safely and without complications.
 Detox clinics can also prescribe anti-drinking medications to help prevent relapse.

-Clinical psychologist specializing in alcohol addiction treatment – Psychologists invite addicts to talk about their thoughts and feelings during recovery.
+Clinical psychologist specializing in alcohol addiction treatment – Psychologists invite addicts to talk about their thoughts and feelings during recovery, and help guide thought and behavioral changes.
 This allows patients to get to the root of their drinking problem.
-Therapy could be within a group, individual or with family.
-Psychologists help guide thought and behavioral changes.
+Therapy could be within a group, individual, or include the family.

 Licensed clinical social workers – Clinical social workers address the mental issues of alcohol addiction.
 They can help a recovering alcoholic find housing and employment after recovery and aid the transition back into society.
 Clinical social worker are often found within treatment facilities and hospitals.